ArturKa97/Trackerciser/README.md

-# Trackerciser
+# Trackercise
- My attempt to create an app where you can track your progress in the gym
+ My attempt to create an app where you could track your progress in the gym